 Considerable amounts of time-domain data are now becoming available concerning the concentration of biologically important chemicals in living organisms.
-Such data include both gene expression data (obtained from microarrays) and data on the concentration of substances participating in metabolic pathways (Ptashne 1992; McAdams. and Shapiro 1995; Loomis and Sternberg 1995; Yuh, Bolouri, and Davidson 1998).
+Such data include both gene expression data (obtained from microarrays) and data on the concentration of substances participating in metabolic pathways (Ptashne 1992; McAdams and Shapiro 1995; Loomis and Sternberg 1995; Arkin, Shen, and Ross 1997; Yuh, Bolouri, and Davidson 1998; Laing, Fuhrman, and Somogyi 1998; Mendes and Kell 1998; D'haeseleer, Wen, Fuhrman, and Somogyi 1999; Bower and Bolouri 2000).

+A living cell can be viewed as a dynamical system in which a large number of different substances react continuously and non-linearly with one another.
+In order to understand the behavior of a continuous nonlinear dynamical system with numerous interacting parts, it is usually insufficient to study behavior of each part in isolation.
+Instead, the behavior must usually be analyzed as a whole (Tomita et al. 1999).
 The concentrations of substrates, products, and catalysts (e.g., enzymes) participating in chemical reactions are modeled by non-linear continuous-time differential equations, such as the Michaelis-Menten equations (Voit 2000).

-The question arises as to whether it is possible to start with observed time-domain concentrations of substances and automatically create both the topology of the network of chemical reactions and the rates of each reaction that produced the observed data - that is, to automatically reverse engineer the network from the data.
+The question arises as to whether it is possible to start with observed time-domain concentrations of substances and automatically create both the topology of the network of chemical reactions and the rates of each reaction that produced the observed data - that is, to automatically reverse engineer the network.